 While more may seem better, keep in mind that excessive shampooing of your carpets can lead to a buildup of soap—which might actually attract more dirt.
 So save your suds for when the carpet is beginning to look dingy or in the event of a mess that requires more thorough cleaning.

 Why Trust The Spruce?

 Delivering spot-on advice and the latest innovations in cleaning products and technology, Erica Puisis has been researching home products for The Spruce since 2017.
-During the days of housetraining a puppy or to deal with spills and stains on wall-to-wall carpeting, a bottle of Folex Instant Carpet Spot Remover is an absolute necessity in her cleaning closet.
-It’s her go-to product for a carpet shampoo and spot cleaner in one.
+During the days of housetraining a puppy or dealing with spills and stains on wall-to-wall carpeting, a bottle of Folex Instant Carpet Spot Remover became Erica's go-to product for a carpet shampoo and spot cleaner in one.